 The Americans then put their culinary stamp on barbecues all over the country.
 According to TIME, Memphis is renowned for pulled pork-shoulder in sweet tomato-based sauce, North Carolina smokes a whole hog in a vinegar-based sauce, Kansas City opts for ribs cooked in a dry rub, and Texans go for pulled-pork or brisket.
 Because it doesn’t require expensive cuts of meat, barbecue became a dietary staple for impoverished Southern blacks, often cooked with fried okra and sweet potatoes.
 As African Americans migrated from the rural South to Northern cities in the first half of the 20th century, they took their recipes with them.

 Back in Britain we’re slowly realising that a burnt burger in a soggy bap with a slap of ketchup isn’t quite the thing.
 A recent survey commissioned by Simply Beef and Lamb revealed that 24% agreed that our barbecues are a national disgrace, with 20% admitting their barbecue skills are non-existent.
 Perhaps we should spend a little more time in the planning – after all, putting frozen sausages on a fire that has only been alight for 5 minutes won’t give the best results.
-Alternatively why not come along to one of our Family Fun Days and see how our experts, Food by Dish do it!
+Alternatively why not organise a Family Fun Day or BBQ themed event with us, and see how our experts, Food by Dish do it!